kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

 .. type: text
 -->

+*Edit 11/1/2015: Updated the Diffie Helman bit length to 2048 so that newer installs will not break with more recent installations of easy-rsa.*

 If you have an up to date FreeNAS server (9.3 stable at the time of this writing), then this guide should walk you through building a jail and installing an OpenVPN server inside of it.
 The beauty of this system is that it is all being done inside a jail, so the odds of making a mistake that could take down your entire NAS is slim.
 If something goes awry, you can just delete the jail, and start over again.

 After you finish, you will end up with an certificate based OpenVPN server.
 Each user will need to have their own certificate to go along with their username and password.
 In essence, we'll be implementing a two factor authenticated VPN.